 From summer blooms to Christmas lights, London is a gorgeous city no matter the season.
 Here’s a quick summary to help you choose the best time of year to visit London:

-- December – February: Christmas cheer and mulled wine in December makes up for the cold weather.
+- December – February: Christmas cheer and mulled wine in December makes London a popular winter city break in Europe.
 Temperatures stay around 9°C/48°F. January is dreary, but perfect for those looking to avoid crowds.
 And February sees London’s shops decked out in elaborate floral displays for Valentine’s Day.